Comparing Multiclass Classification Algorithms for Financial Distress Prediction: Conclusion

 \section{Conclusion}

 The study uses multiclass classification to show the significance of using DQN for financial distress prediction in businesses.
 The study's findings may help businesses, investors, and financial institutions make informed decisions and take preventive action to reduce the risks associated with the financial crisis.

 Possible reasons for less accuracy by the DQN model than the base model : \begin{itemize} \item The classifier for the base model is trained directly on the labelled training data using a traditional supervised learning methodology.
 In a single step, it learns the probability distributions and class boundaries from the data.
 While the DQN model iteratively changes its ensemble of classifiers based on the rewards it receives from the environment, it is trained using a reinforcement learning methodology.
 This recurrent training procedure may generate noise and instability, resulting in less accurate convergence.

 \item While lowering bias and variance can help ensembles perform better, they also add to the complexity and risk of inconsistencies across the various models.
-Lower accuracy may be the consequence if the ensemble is unable to fully capture the underlying patterns and relationships.
+Lower accuracy may be the consequence if the ensemble is unable to fully capture the underlying patterns and relationships. \end{itemize}